 From the malaria control programs and NGOs perspective: Very positively, the WHO in its recently published Global Technical Strategy for Malaria 2016-2030 Agenda declares in the Pillar 1 that prevention strategies based on vector control and universal diagnosis are two sets of interventions that should be implemented “in a complementary way” [8].
 More initiatives need to be taken, however, at operational levels closer to the health technologies.
 For example, NGOs from the human and vector diagnostics could cooperate and set up Target Product Profiles (TPPs), i.e. a set of performance specifications addressed to technology developers/manufacturers, for tools, assays, and ICT platforms that would be developed or upgraded along the direction of human/vector Dx convergence so as to “synchronize” studies, analyses, data and outcomes in these two sectors.
 In parallel, and to avoid reluctance from commercial partners/manufacturers, initiatives could be taken for updated business models that would take into account that commercial opportunities are enhanced when one considers both sectors as target groups for their products.
 This would give additional incentives to innovators to target both applications with the same intensity, and not underestimate one of the two.

-[117].
+From the Intellectual Property (IP) perspective, a key factor in innovation: The complicated IP situation with respect to integrated µTAS represents a major inhibiting factor for their introduction into low- and middle income countries.
+When looking into the background IP of a mature sample-to-answer NAAT, a multitude of patents protect the integrated components.
+It is clear that stakeholders generating IP should be reimbursed for their efforts and ideas.
+However, it is in general difficult to find satisfying license agreements for all involved parties.
+An idea to solve this dilemma was proposed in the past by Médécins Sans Frontières (MSF) with regard to so-called ”fixed-dose combinations” (FDCs) [117] for effective treatment of HIV or tuberculosis.
+Patent holders may put their patents into such a pool so that such pills combine multiple drugs initially developed by different institutions or companies.
+Extrapolating from this example from Pharma industries, lessons can learned and diagnostic developers/innovators, as well as assay developers from the human and the vector fields, may pool their IP in a similar manner and use the combined package of patents to develop, in this case, the integrated system.
+Then, patent holders are reimbursed via license fees.
+There is a huge need to offer in future patent pools that collect the underlying patents and help to make them accessible for such systems.

 From the technology developer/innovator perspective: They should design their technologies in such way as to be compatible with the diagnostic needs of both, human and mosquito targets.
 For example when designing malaria assays, amplification reagents should be as universal as possible.
 Similarly, the extraction kits for purifying the DNA/RNA should be made compatible with whole blood/serum (typical sample matrix for human malaria diagnosis) as well as mosquitoes freshly homogenized or after storage in RNAlater -an aqueous, non-toxic tissue storage reagent that rapidly permeates tissue to stabilize and protect RNA in unfrozen specimens- which is typical sample matrix for mosquito analyses.
 The cartridges that process the human and the mosquito samples should be made as universal as possible, in terms of design and unit operations.
 This way, at the transfer from prototyping to large scale manufacturing scale, their compatibility with both diagnostic sectors would significantly save manufacturing costs.
 At the same time, the biochemistry that offers the species-specificity, i.e. the primers, should be easily exchangeable upon demand, but always keeping the rest of cartridge components the same.